wp-plugins/thumbs-rating/readme.txt

 == Changelog ==

+= 1.4 =
+* Improved security: prevent access to the file outside WordPress.
+* Improved security: sanatize the parameters we receive from the JavaScript.
+* Added two functions to print the thumbs values in your theme.

 = 1.3 =
 * Added a CSS class to the button after voting and on page load.
 You can use it to style the button different so the users knows he already voted.
 This feature does not apply the CSS class to old votes, just the new ones after updating to the 1.3 version.